awsdocs/aws-cdk-guide/doc_source/troubleshooting.md

 npm install aws-cdk@1.50.0
 ```

-To run a locally\-installed AWS CDK Toolkit, use the command `npx cdk` rather than just `cdk`\.
+To run a locally\-installed AWS CDK Toolkit, use the command `npx aws-cdk` rather than just `cdk`\.
 For example:

 ```
-npx cdk deploy MyStack
+npx aws-cdk deploy MyStack
 ```

-`npx cdk` runs the local version of the AWS CDK Toolkit if one exists, and falls back to the global version when a project doesn't have a local installation\.
+`npx aws-cdk` runs the local version of the AWS CDK Toolkit if one exists, and falls back to the global version when a project doesn't have a local installation\.
 You may find it convenient to set up a shell alias or batch file to make sure `cdk` is always invoked this way\.
 For example, Linux users might add the following statement to their `.bash_profile` file\.

 ```
-alias cdk=npx cdk
+alias cdk=npx aws-cdk
 ```

 \([back to list](#troubleshooting_top)\)<a name="troubleshooting_nobucket"></a>